tailscale/terraform-provider-tailscale/docs/resources/tailnet_key.md

 - `recreate_if_invalid` (String) Determines whether the key should be created again if it becomes invalid.
 By default, reusable keys will be recreated, but single-use keys will not.
 Possible values: 'always', 'never'.
 - `reusable` (Boolean) Indicates if the key is reusable or single-use.
 Defaults to `false`.
 - `tags` (Set of String) List of tags to apply to the machines authenticated by the key.
+- `user_id` (String) ID of the user who created this key, empty for keys created by OAuth clients.

 ### Read-Only